wilcox-willem/csc330-Poker-Penguins/README.md

-# Project: FCSPHA - Jokers Wild and Statistical Improvement
+# Project 4 - Five Card Stud - Jokers and Statistical Improvements

 ## Description
 Just like previous two iterations of the project, this card game immitates a special version of poker called Five Card Stud.
 This game does not allow for the splitting of the pot or ties.
 There is a clear winner each time depending on the hand's type, high card, and suit.
 There is no "draw phase" either, a randomized deck is looped through giving 1 card to one of six hands at a time (unless using a file input test deck).
 In this version, there is the abiility to add 2 jokers to the deck.